 Competency Competency Level Content No. of Periods Organ systems Organism Population Community Ecosystems Biosphere Cell as the basic structural and functional unit of life 1.1.3 Uses the scientific method in solving biological problems.
 Importance of the use of scientific method for solving biological problems.
 Steps in the scientific method.
 Identification of the problem through observation.
 Building up of hypothesis.
 Testing hypothesis using experiments with control.
 Selection of the most suitable hypothesis.
 Formulation of theories.
-4
+2

 Competency Competency Level Content No. of Periods 2.1.0 Investigates the chemical basis of life.
-2.1.1 Inquires into the elementalcomposition of living bodies.
+2.1.1 Inquires into the elemental composition of living bodies.
 Elemental composition of living matter.
 Macroelements.
 Trace elements Functions of macroelements and trace elements 2 2.1.2 Investigates the physical and chemical properties of water important for life.
-Importance of water for life Physical and chemical properties of water important for life.
-3 2.1.3 Examines the chemical nature and functions of main organic compounds of organisms.
+Importance of water for life Importance of physical and chemical properties of water for life.
+2 2.1.3 Examines the chemical nature and functions of main organic compounds of organisms.
 Structure and function of the four main types of organic compounds found in organisms.
 Carbohydrates, lipids, proteins, and nucleic acids.
 Carbohydrates Monosaccharides, disaccharides and polysaccharides.
 Functions of carbohydrates Lipids Fats and oils, phospholipids and steroids Functions of lipids Proteins Amino acids and peptide bonds.
 Primary, secondary, tertiary and quaternary structures of proteins.
 Functions of proteins 8

-Unit $2 -$ Chemical & cellular basis of li --
+Unit 2 - Chemical & cellular basis of life

-Competency Competency Level Content No. of Periods Nucleic acids Nucleotides and polynucleotides Structure of DNA & RNA Double helical structure of DNA Self replication of DNA Functions of DNA & RNA Simple laboratory tests for the identification of reducing and non-reducing sugars, starch, proteins and lipids.
-2.2.0 Examines how cells and tissues contribute to the functioning of organisms.
+Competency Competency Level Content No. of Periods Nucleic acids Nucleotides and polynucleotides Structure of DNA & RNA Double helical structure of DNA Self replication of DNA Functions of DNA & RNA Simple laboratory tests for the identification of reducing and non-reducing sugars, starch, proteins, fats and oils 2.2.0 Examines how cells and tissues contribute to the functioning of organisms.
 2.2.1 Elaborates on the contribution of microscopes to the expansion of knowledge on cells and celluar organization.
 Microscope as a tool in biology.
 Light microscope Electron microscope Cell theory Organization of cells Prokaryotic Eukaryotic.
-Use of microscope to observe specimens Use of Electron micrographs to understand the structure of cellular components.
-5
+Parts and functions of microscope and using microscope to observe specimens Use of electron micrographs to understand the structure of cellular components.
+4